bwatts64/SoutheastCSA/ARM Templates/ExampleDeployments/README.md

               "value": "[variables('applicationGatewayName')]"
             }

-### Azure API Management Deployment
-Next we need to deploy the APIM solution in "Internal" only mode.
-This means that the APIM instance will not have a public access point and only be private on our APIM-SN.
-The only way to access the instance is from either the Application Gateway or our Jump Box.
-The APIM deployment also enbales both Applicaiton Insights and Log Analytics monitoring.
-So before deploying APIM you need to deploy both of these resources.

-To deploy APIM you call the APIM template using the following:

-                "apimname": {
-                    "value": "[variables('apimName')]"
-                },
-                "sku": {
-                    "value": "[parameters('apimsku')]"
-                },
-                "capacity": {
-                    "value": "[parameters('apimcapacity')]"
-                },
-                "apimEmail": {
-                    "value": "[parameters('apimEmail')]"
-                },
-                "subnetID": {
-                    "value": "[reference('deployVNET').outputs.apimSubnetID.value]"
-                },
-                "publisherName": {
-                    "value": "[parameters('apimPublisherName')]"
-                },
-                "virtualNetworkType": {
-                    "value": "[parameters('apimVirtualNetworkType')]"
-                },
-                "disableGateway": {
-                  "value": false
-                },
-                "loggerName":{
-                  "value": "[variables('appInsightsName')]"
-                },
-                "workspaceID": {
-                  "value": "[reference('deployLogAnalytics').outputs.workspaceId.value]"
-                },
-                "appinsightsID": {
-                  "value": "[reference('deployAppInsights').outputs.appInsightsID.value]"
-                }

-Because we are deploying APIM in Internal mode you have to pass in the value 'Internal' for   the "virtualNetworkType" parameter.

 ### AKS Deployment
 Next we will deploy our middle tier which runs AKS.
 The AKS cluster will be deployed privatley using Private Endpoints.